 Co-Founder & Chairman, Predixion Software

-Stuart Frost, Co-Founder and Chairman of Board of Predixion Software, is a highly successful, serial high-tech entrepreneur with more than 20 years’ experience.
-With his most recent endeavor, Frost Venture Partners, Stuart has begun building an impressive portfolio of big data centric startups that is led by Predixion Software.
+, Co-Founder and Chairman of Board of Predixion Software, is a highly successful, serial high-tech entrepreneur with more than 20 years’ experience.
+With his most recent endeavor, Frost Data Capital, Stuart has begun building an impressive portfolio of big data centric startups that is led by Predixion Software.

 Stuart’s career began after graduating with a degree in Electronics Engineering from Nottingham University in England as a programmer and systems analyst.
 He started his first company, SELECT Software Tools, in 1988 at the age of 26.
 He led the company through rapid growth and expansion including a very successful IPO in 1996, at which time seed investors saw a gain of 83X.